125+ Unique & Beautiful Russian Dog Names

 Male Russian Dog Names

-Let’s get started with the list of the most popular names in Russia right now.
+Let’s get started with the list of the most popular Russian names right now.
 The list below reflects the top male names in Russia that can also be used when naming your pup.
+We’ve also added some Russian words and definitions that work great for naming your pup.

 Female Russian Dog Names

-These female names top the charts in Russia.
+Many of these are female names that top the charts in Russia.
 Beautiful, unique and distinctly Russian, these names are super cool if you have a female dog.
+We’ve also included some Russian words and definitions that make cool sounding dog names.

 Russian Dog Names Inspired By Geography